top of page

 PALETTE

-I use a piece of glass sized 16 x 12 inches that I place inside the Masterson Sta-Wet Seal to protect and transport the palette and for keeping the paints fresh longer time.
+I use the New Wave Posh Glass Tabletop Palette - 12" x 16", Gray, that I place inside the Masterson Sta-Wet Seal to protect and transport the palette and for keeping the paints fresh for longer time.
 I use a razor scraper to clean my palette.
-Under the glass I use a sheet of gray paper.
 If you don't want to use glass, you can use a disposable paper palette.

 MASTERSON STA-WET SEAL: http://www.dickblick.com/products/masterson-sta-wet-palette-seal/